-New Pacenti P-Dent design allows for stems as short as 20mm - MBR
+Pacenti now available to buy in UK via direct sales - MBR

 This is the first stem shorter than 35mm that does not come with a height penalty, such as the 10mm Mondraker Forward Geometry system.

-The P-Dent system simply adds a dimple in the centre of the handlebar that allows it to wrap around the steerer tube, bringing it closer to the rider and allowing for a shorter stem.
+The P-Dent system simply added a dimple in the centre of the handlebar that allowed it to wrap around the steerer tube, bringing it closer to the rider and allowing for a shorter stem.

 Genius really.

 The only problem with P-Dent was… you couldn’t actually buy it.
 Thankfully, now you can.
-Well, you can pre-order it now anyway – with a $50.00 early-bird discount – for delivery in March 2018.

 Why P-Dent?